 This amusing yarn has lots of tears in it, but all the same, it will make you laugh.
-It’s about a man who goes in search of three people even more silly than his fiance and her parents.
+It's about a man who goes in search of three people even more silly than his fiance and her parents.
 And he soon finds them !
-If you want to find out how to get a cow onto your roof to eat grass up there, or how an alternative way to get into your trousers in the morning, listen on !
+If you want to find out how to get a cow onto your roof to eat grass, or if you need an alternative way to get into your trousers in the morning, listen on !

 Once upon a time there was a farmer and his wife who had one daughter, and she was courted by a gentleman.
 Every evening he used to come and see her, and stop for supper at the farmhouse, and the daughter used to be sent down into the cellar to fetch beer for the supper.
 One evening she had gone down to fetch the beer, and she happened to look up at the ceiling while she was fetching, and she saw an axe stuck in one of the beams.
 It must have been there a long, long time, but somehow or other she had never noticed it before, and she began a-thinking.
 She thought it was very dangerous to have that axe there, for she said to herself, “Suppose him and me was to be married, and we was to have a son, and he was to grow up to be a man, and come down into the cellar to fetch the beer, like I’m doing now, and the axe was to fall on his head and kill him, what a dreadful thing it would be!”
 And she put down the candle and the jug, and sat herself down and began a-crying.